Functions as poka-yoke

 There are two methods for preventing errors in production: Passive and active error prevention.

 Passive error prevention ensures that a process cannot be carried out incorrectly using mechanical coding.
 This is extremely effective and efficient.

 In active error prevention, sensors and vision systems check whether a process step was carried out properly.
 This is more flexible and can provide more data than a passive device.
 Moreover, methods for tracing are easy to integrate.
 For the implementation of active error prevention, a discrete or analog sensor, a color sensor or a vision-based system are used.

 Sensors have standardized outputs that have either discrete (yes/no) or analog (measurement) designs.
 The variant that is to be used is determined by the respective task.

 Every output can be processed as desired.
 For example, it is possible to control simple indicator lights, measuring instruments or even discharge functions for rejection or reworking.

 Vision-based systems are used wherever conventional sensors reach their limits.
 A distinction must be made between vision systems and vision sensors.

-Vision sensors like the BVS vision sensor from Balluff are excellent for error prevention.
+Vision sensors such as BVS vision sensor from Balluff are excellent for error prevention.
 They are simple, efficient and flexible.

-Vision systems offer many advantages for complex procedures such as robot control, image analysis, image capture and image storage.
+Vision sensors offer many advantages for complex procedures such as robot control, image analysis, image capture and image storage.